-Built in 1990, by Bollinger Machine Shop of Lockport, Louisiana (hull #208) as the Doc Candies for Otto Candies, LLC. of Des Allemands, Louisiana.
+Built in 1990, by the Bollinger Machine Shop of Lockport, Louisiana (hull #208) as the Doc Candies for the Otto Candies Company of Des Allemands, Louisiana.

-In 1995, the tug was chartered to the Mobil Oil Corporation where she was renamed as the Tecumseh.
+In 1995, the tug was chartered to the Mobil Oil Company of Houston, Texas.
+Where she was renamed as the Tecumseh.

-In 2002, Sea River's assets where liqudated when the company was dissolved and the S/R Providence was acquired by Roehrig Maritime of Staten Island, New York where she was renamed as the Emma M. Roehrig, named for Roehrig Maritime founder Chris Roehrig's oldest daughter.
+In 2002, the tug was acquired by Captain Christopher Roehrig of the Roehrig Maritime Company of Staten Island, New York.
+Where she was renamed as the Emma M. Roehrig.

-In 2007, Roehrig Maritime was acquired by K-Sea Transportation Partnership where she was renamed as the Greenland Sea.
+In 2007, the Roehrig Maritime Company was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
+Where she was renamed as the Greenland Sea.

 In 2008, she was outfitted with a JAK-400 coupler system at Feeney's Shipyard in Kingston, New York.